opinion

 What is Fair Use, and How Does It Apply to Me?

 Fair use permits limited use of copyrighted material without permission for specific purposes such as commentary, criticism, education or parody.
-In digital content creation, fair use allows creators to build upon existing works within limits.
+In digital content creation, fair use allows creators to incorporate existing works within limits.
 However, it’s a nuanced area, and not every use qualifies as fair use.
 Here are four factors that determine fair use.

 • Purpose and Character of Use: Courts favor transformative use — where new content adds value or changes the original meaning.
 For example, adding commentary to a news clip might be considered transformative.
-Think of a “stitch incoming” type of post.

 • Nature of the Copyrighted Work: Published and factual content is more likely to qualify for fair use than unpublished content or creative works like music or fiction.